daveschudel/Fedora-KDE/README.md

 ## Changing The Volume Name

 Launch KDE Disk Editor from the Live CD.
 Rename your home volume to whatever you want.
 You can't change the name of a volume when booting from it.
-If your disk is encrypted you'll have to unlock it first.
+If your disk in encrypted you'll have to unlock it first.
 I just reboot back into the USB drive right after installing Fedora & do it then.
 <br><br>

 <a name="konsole"></a>